 The only Mac laptop to offer a hard drive is the older non-Retina MacBook Pro - this model comes with a 500GB hard drive.
 The hard drive in this Mac is far slower than the flash drives in the other MacBooks.
 We would advise anyone buying a Mac to look at a flash drive option.

-It's the most pricy option though.
-We recommend that if you think you want the most speed you can get for your money, find the build to order option within your budget that offers the fastest processor.
+It's the priciest option, though.
+We recommend that if you think you want the most speed you can get for your money, find the build-to-order option within your budget that offers the fastest processor.

 Find out the difference between i7 and i5 processors here.

-How to chose the best Mac laptop for your needs
+How to choose the best Mac laptop for your needs

 To figure out which MacBook will best suit your needs, you'll need to think about what's most important.
 Are you looking for a MacBook to take with you on business trips?
 Perhaps you're after a gaming machine, or you're a student who needs a MacBook for uni.
 Here, we take you through the options.